Destinychi5/Phoenix-MD-Bot/README.md

 > [!CAUTION]
 > ### **LEGAL NOTICE & TERMS OF USE**
-> **You are strictly required to give full credits to the original developer (Abhishek Suresh) if you fork, use, or modify this code.**
+> **You are strictly required to give full credits to the original developer (Richard Destiny) if you fork, use, or modify this code.**
 >
 > Unauthorized distribution, re-branding, or removal of the original "Coded By" tags is a violation of the license. **Legal action, including DMCA takedowns and permanent repository strikes, will be initiated against anyone found stealing this code or claiming it as their own.**